Posted in:

 Cash ISA

 Cash ISA is like an ordinary savings account without the tax.
-There are different cash ISAs to meet different needs, such as instant access and fixed interest rate.
-You can open a cash ISA with most high street banks and building societies, but you’re only allowed to put money in one cash ISA each year.
+There are different cash ISAs to meet different needs, such as instant access and fixed interest rates.
+You can open a cash ISA with most high street banks and building societies, but you can only put money in one cash ISA each year.

 This is why more Brits are looking to the stock market to protect their money from inflation.
 However, if you have a short-term horizon or want to take on less risk, a Cash ISA may be the most appropriate ISA for you.